khanlab/hippunfold/docs/getting_started/apptainer.md

-# Running HippUnfold with Singularity
+# Running HippUnfold with Apptainer (Singularity)

 ## Pre-requisities:
- 1. Singularity or Apptainer is installed on your system.
+ 1. Apptainer (or Singularity) is installed on your system.
 For more info, see the detailed [apptainer install instructions](https://apptainer.org/docs/admin/main/installation.html#install-from-pre-built-packages).
  2. The following command-line tools are installed:
       - wget
       - tar
  3. Sufficient disk-space
-      - in your `/tmp` folder (>30GB) to build the container (not needed for dropbox download)
+      - in your `/tmp` folder (>30GB) to build the container
       - in your working folder to store the container (~15GB)
       - for HippUnfold outputs (~4GB per subject)
  4. Sufficient CPU and memory - the more you have, the faster it will run, but we recommend at least 8 CPU cores and 16GB memory.